-Seppankizhangu, popularly known as Arbi is one of my favourite vegetables from childhood.
+Seppankizhangu, popularly known as Arbi, is one of my favourite vegetables from my childhood days.
 Sunday lunch with Sambar and Seppankizhangu roast is one thing I always look forward to.
-In this recipe, Seppankizhangu is cooked with simple Indian Spices and it makes a delicious side dish for rice varieties.
+In this recipe, Seppankizhangu is cooked with simple Indian Spices and less oil, making a delicious side dish for rice varieties.

-Today, I am sharing my favourite way to make a simple Arbi Roast.
-The next time you see Arbi/Seppankizhangu in a store nearby, don/t forget to buy them and try this recipe.
-I am sure you will love it!
+Today, I share my favourite way to make a simple Arbi Roast.
+The next time you see Arbi or Seppankizhangu in a store nearby, remember to buy them and try this Taro root roast.
+I am sure you will love this easy recipe.

 Ingredients to make Seppankizhangu Roast